pavithra-175/skills-communicate-using-markdown/index.md

 ###### This is an `<h6>` header, which is the smallest

-size of the letter become smale the # increases.
+size of the letter become small  # increases.